 As a business owner, your focus is on keeping your costs low.
-That’s why the Bank of America® Business Advantage Cash Rewards Mastercard® credit card can be a smart choice; it has zero annual fee, and offers a 0% introductory APR on new purchases made during the first nine billing cycles.
-After that, there is a variable APR on purchases of 13.99% - 23.99%.
+That’s why the Bank of America® Business Advantage Cash Rewards Mastercard® credit card (Offer Expired) can be a smart choice; it has zero annual fee, and offers a 0% introductory APR on new purchases made during the first nine billing cycles.
+After that, there is a variable APR on purchases of 13.74% - 23.74%.

-With the Ink Business Preferred℠ Credit Card, you can earn 3 points per $1 spent on the first $150,000 used toward travel and select business categories each year.
-You’ll also earn 1 point per $1 spent on all other purchases, with no limit to the amount you can earn.
+With the Ink Business Preferred® Credit Card, you can earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year.
+Earn 1 point per $1 on all other purchases.

 2. Capital One® Spark® Cash Select for Business